Hourly Based Fee

 6. For revenue collection, set up systems requiring payment by cheques, credit cards, debit cards, etc. to avoid cash handling if possible.
 Where cash is collected, for event admissions for example, two people should share the collection responsibilities.
 Issue receipts or tickets for all collections, whether payers wish a receipt or not, and ensure these receipts (or tickets) are sequentially pre-numbered so they can all be reviewed and reconciled.
 Example: If 10 admission tickets are issued for $10 each, you should have $100.00 to deposit.

 9. The business owner, or the Treasurer and Chief Executive Officer, should regularly review financial reports to ensure that bookkeeping is up to date, accurate and complete, as well as for management decision-making purposes and budget control.
-(See our supplemental checklist of procedures for regular financial review, Financial Oversight Checklist for Business Owners and Treasurers.)
-A financial report should be presented at each Board meeting by the Treasurer.
+(See my supplemental checklist of procedures for regular financial review, Financial Oversight Checklist for Business Owners and Treasurers.)
+A financial report should be presented to the owner each month or, for non-profits, at each Board meeting by the Treasurer.

-10. The bank statement should be mailed to the Treasurer or an authorized director other than the bookkeeper, who should review it and the enclosures for appropriate authorizations before passing it to the bookkeeper.
+10. The bank statement should be mailed to (or downloaded by) the business owner, the Treasurer or an authorized director other than the bookkeeper, who should review it and the enclosures for appropriate authorizations before passing it to the bookkeeper.
+If the Treasurer is also the bookkeeper, it should be sent to the Chief Executive Officer (Executive Director).

 The following additional steps relate primarily to non-profit entities: